 Federal soldiers and sailors also dispersed Confederates trying to build shore batteries at Port Royal Ferry and on the Coosaw River.
 This spoiled Confederate plans to use the artillery to isolate Federals on Port Royal Island.
 The Federal attack force, led by Commander C.R.P.
 Rodgers, included the Federal gunboats U.S.S.
-Ottawa, Pembina, and Seneca, accompanied by four boats bearing howitzers.
+Ottawa, Pembina, and Seneca, along with four boats bearing howitzers.

 Confederates scored a minor victory when Commodore Josiah Tattnall led a Confederate naval squadron consisting of Savannah, Resolute, Sampson, Ida, and Barton out of the Savannah River to temporarily push Federal blockaders back into deeper waters.

-Along the Gulf Coast, Federal forces from the U.S.S.
+Along the Gulf Coast, a small Confederate garrison at Fort Washington on Matagorda Island, Texas, fired at the U.S.S.
+Afton as she entered Matagorda Bay.
+But the Confederates lacked the strength to drive the Afton off permanently.
+Federal forces from the U.S.S.
 Water Witch, Henry Lewis, and New London seized Biloxi, Mississippi.
 They also strengthened their force at Ship Island, Mississippi, with the arrival of two infantry regiments under Major General Benjamin F. Butler.
 The island became a staging area for a future attack on New Orleans.